What is a Sole Proprietorship?

 - Complete control.
 Because you are the sole owner of the business, you have complete control over all decisions.
 Owners may freely mix business or personal assets.

 - Simplified tax preparation.
 Your business is not taxed separately, so it’s easy to fulfill the tax reporting requirements.
-A sole proprietor need not pay unemployment tax on himself or herself.
+A sole proprietor need not pay the unemployment tax on himself or herself.